OathWall

 Generate and copy your Client Secret

-On the app page you'll see your Client ID.
-Click Generate a new client secret.
-Copy the secret immediately — it won't be shown again.
+On the app page, copy your Client ID.
+Click Generate a new client secret — copy it immediately.

-GitHub only shows the Client Secret once, right after you generate it.
-If you lose it, you'll need to generate a new one (which invalidates the old one).
+GitHub only shows the Client Secret once, right after generation.
+If you lose it, you'll need to generate a new one.

 Epic Games

 Epic Games uses OAuth 2.0 with PKCE — Oathwall handles the PKCE flow automatically.
-You only need to provide a Client ID and Client Secret from the Epic Developer Portal.
+You only need a Client ID and Client Secret from the Epic Developer Portal.

 Required fields